Annual Revenue£54.43 billion a year

 Concerns were raised by a number of shareholder groups in 2015 after Tesco’s remuneration report revealed that the company paid £4.13m in bonuses and salary to its chief executive Dave Lewis, for his first six months’ work, and a £1.2m payout to his predecessor who oversaw diving sales and profits.

-In 2015 Ethical Consumer gave Tesco a worst rating for the likely use of tax avoidance strategies.
-The company had two joint ventures which were property investment companies based in Jersey, and a company based in the British Virgin Islands in which Tesco held 20%.
+In February 2016, Ethical Consumer gave Tesco a worst rating for the likely use of tax avoidance strategies.

-The company also had many subsidiaries in tax havens, including one in Jersey, one in Hong Kong and four in Luxembourg, which Ethical Consumer considered likely to be used as part of a tax avoidance strategy.
+The company had many subsidiaries in tax havens, including one in Hong Kong and four in Luxembourg, which Ethical Consumer considered likely to be used as part of a tax avoidance strategy.

 In Depth Information